chappers/chappers.github.io/_posts/2020-12-19-career-advice-in-machine-learning.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 Recently conversations have popped up on career advice [here](https://twitter.com/id_aa_carmack/status/1339777933871865857) and the reaction [here](https://news.ycombinator.com/item?id=25465579).

 In general the advice could be summarised as:

-*  To get a job its quite important to specific learn things deeply, to understand how things fundamentally work
+- To get a job its quite important to specific learn things deeply, to understand how things fundamentally work
-*  But once you have the job, its important to to have breadth especially in environments which require problem solving
+- But once you have the job, its important to to have breadth especially in environments which require problem solving

 If we think about data science - it is the art of science and problem solving.
 Having technical depth generally doesn't help you actually deploy solutions out!
 Learning a tool well, but not understanding the fundamentals to apply to different contexts or other toolsets will only seek to stunt your career growth.